davidbramsay/pythonAudioMeasurements/README.md

 `audioPlayer.setAudio(audio)` - sets the default audio to be played to the passed np array.
 `audioPlayer.normalize()` - normalizes the default audio to [1, -1].

-[The following two methods play either default audio (audioToPlay=None) or the passed audioToPlay.
+The following two methods have the following features:
++ they play either default audio from the initialization (audioToPlay=None) or the passed audioToPlay.
 If audioToPlay is passed, it is set as the default audio.
-They will normalize the audio to full scale [-1,1] if normalizeTestSignal=1, or won't alter the audio if it's set to 0.
-The methods expect all data to be passed/returned as bounded [-1,1] floats.  **If channel=0, the audio will play on all channels at once.
-With an individual specified channel (channel=1,2,3...) it will only play over that channel.**]
++ They will normalize the audio to full scale [-1,1] if normalizeTestSignal=1, or won't alter the audio if it's set to 0.
+The methods expect all data to be passed/returned as bounded [-1,1] floats.
++ If channel=0, the audio will play on all channels at once.
+With an individually specified channel (channel=1,2,3...) it will only play over that channel.

 `audioPlayer.playAudio(channel=0, audioToPlay=None, normalizeTestSignal=1)` - plays audio.
 `audioPlayer.measureChannel(channel=0, audioToPlay=None, normalizeTestSignal=1)` - measures an audio channel.

-This function returns an array of arrays (as long as the # of channels).
-Each array has the microphone signal associated with that input channel. output[0] is the first microphone, output[1] is the second, etc.
+*The measureChannel function returns an array of arrays (as long as the # of channels).
+Each array has the microphone signal associated with that input channel. output[0] is the first microphone, output[1] is the second, etc.*

 Potential to add/change: